nfrancois/rxtx-java/Readme.md

-rxtx 2.2pre1 jar and source.
+rxtx 2.2pre1 and 2.2pre2 jars and sources.
 From http://rxtx.qbang.org